PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Results and analysis

 \subsection{Countermeasures and defenses}

-In light of prior insights, we discuss the potential countermeasures. \textbf{1) Input preprocessing:} One approach involves directly detecting and addressing potential adversaries, such as detecting typos, irrelevant sequences, and enhancing clarity and conciseness of prompts. \textbf{2) Incorporate low-quality data in pre-training:} Low-quality data can serve as potential adversaries, and explicitly including low-quality data during pre-training may develop a better understanding of diverse inputs and build resilience against adversaries. \textbf{3) Explore improved fine-tuning methods:} Investigating alternative fine-tuning techniques could lead to enhanced robustness.
+We discuss potential countermeasures. \textbf{1) Input preprocessing:} One approach involves directly detecting and addressing potential adversaries, such as detecting typos, irrelevant sequences, and enhancing clarity and conciseness of prompts. \textbf{2) Incorporate low-quality data in pre-training:} Low-quality data can serve as potential adversaries, and explicitly including low-quality data during pre-training may develop a better understanding of diverse inputs and build resilience against adversaries. \textbf{3) Improved fine-tuning:} Fine-tuning could lead to improved robustness.
 As we demonstrated before, models such as T5 and UL2 exhibit greater robustness compared to \chat, suggesting potential benefits of large-scale supervised fine-tuning.
+More details are in \cref{sec-append-defense}.